Everything PR News

 Big PR's Fossil-Fuel Record Is Now Permanent

 For decades, PR firms could outwait the news cycle.
-AI search ended that.
-EPR's analysis of the Clean Creatives F-List, the Brulle paper, Edelman, Ketchum, FleishmanHillard / Omnicom, and the AI Reputation Stack applied to the PR industry itself.
+The maturing accountability infrastructure ended that.
+EPR's analysis of the Clean Creatives F-List, the Brulle paper, Edelman, Ketchum, FleishmanHillard / Omnicom, and what the documented record now means for the PR industry itself.

 $700 million